mlund/webtest/_pages/energy.md

 `confine`       | Confine molecules in sub-regions
 --------------- | ----------------------------------
-`molecules`     | List of molecule names to confine `type`          | Confinement geometry: `sphere` (more to come!)
+`molecules`     | List of molecule names to confine `k=`$$\infty$$  | Harmonic spring constant if outside region `type`          | Confinement geometry: `sphere` (more to come!)
 `radius`        | Radius of `sphere`
-`origo`=[0,0,0] | Center of `sphere` - default in the center of the simulation container
+`origo=[0,0,0]` | Center of `sphere` - default in the center of the simulation container

-If any atom of a molecule defined in `molecules` are _outside_ the confined space, the configuration have a positive, infinite energy.
-Note that during equilibration this may cause cause strange behavior and you must make sure that displacement parameters are long enough to move the molecule into the defined region, or ensure they are all inside before simulation.
+Traps `molecules` inside a given geometry by applying a harmonic potential on all atoms if outside the region.
+The spring constant may be _infinite_ (default) which renders the exterior region strictly inaccessible.
+During equilibration it is advised to use a _finite_ spring constant to drive exterior particles inside the region.

+**Note:**
+Should you insist on equilibrating with $$k=\infty$$, ensure that displacement parameters are long enough to transport the molecule inside the allowed region, otherwise all move attempts will be rejected.
+Further, some analysis functions may fail for configurations with unphysical, infinite energies.
+{: .notice--warning}